zeta-chain/node/docs/cli/zetacored/zetacored_tx_lightclient_enable-header-verification.md

       --gas-adjustment float     adjustment factor to be multiplied against the estimate returned by the tx simulation; if the gas limit is set manually this flag is ignored  (default 1)
       --gas-prices string        Gas prices in decimal format to determine the transaction fee (e.g. 0.1uatom) --generate-only            Build an unsigned transaction and write it to STDOUT (when enabled, the local Keybase only accessed when providing a key name)
-  -h, --help                     help for disable-verification-flags
+  -h, --help                     help for enable-header-verification
       --keyring-backend string   Select keyring's backend (os|file|kwallet|pass|test|memory)
       --keyring-dir string       The client Keyring directory; if omitted, the default 'home' directory will be used --ledger                   Use a connected Ledger device